 What does a 30 day Drug rehab consist of?

-30 day rehabilitation treatment programs include outpatient (peer support groups, private therapy) or inpatient (residential programs).
+30 day rehab programs include outpatient (peer support groups, private therapy) or inpatient (residential programs).
 Both duration’s vary, with the determining factor being the recovery of the patient.
-If you’re considering seeking treatment, a 30-day treatment facility may be the place to begin.
+If you’re considering seeking treatment, a 30 day rehab facility may be the place to begin.

 You might begin to wonder, why I should choose a short term rehab program.
 Here, we are going to discuss some pertinent reasons you should do so, and also highlight things you should look out for when choosing a Rehabilitation program.